ComputationalCryoEM/ASPIRE-Python/CONTRIBUTING.md

-following the controls below we will commit with a [PEP440](https://www.python.org/dev/peps/pep-0440/) compliant `Major.Minor` version scheme and complete a reviewed merge to `master`.
+following the controls below we will commit with a [PEP440](https://www.python.org/dev/peps/pep-0440/) compliant `Major.Minor` version scheme and complete a reviewed merge to `main`.
-Once in `master` a formal Git (version) tag can be applied to the commit, and at this point the release would be a candidate to upload to PyPI.
+Once in `main` a formal Git (version) tag can be applied to the commit, and at this point the release would be a candidate to upload to PyPI.

 The process for these steps will be documented in a Google Doc.